(If you are a student interested in externships, please click here.)

 Eligible placements include the civil or criminal divisions of U.S. Attorney offices.

 Virginia Attorney General Externship

-Eligible placements include the divisions/sections of the Virginia Attorney General’s office.
+Eligible placements include the divisions and sections of that office.

 Washington, DC, Semester Externship

 Eligible placements include federal, state, and local government agencies, courts/judge, prosecutors, public defenders, legal aid offices, or 501(c)(3) organizations in Washington, DC, or the Northern Virginia or Maryland suburbs of DC.

 Please contact Robert E. Kaplan, Associate Dean, at email@example.com or 757-221-3804, if your organization is interested in arranging an externship.